Are you thinking it may be time to move on from your business?

 It also helps to have a clear understanding of due diligence, so you’ll be prepared for what a purchaser may want to know about your business.
 Having this information readily available should help to speed up the due diligence process and reduce problems/delays in the sale of your business.

-- For information on setting the right sale price and making the sale visit our selling a business page.
+- For information on setting the right sale price and making the sale read our tips on selling a business.

 - Read our exiting your business the right way article for more guidance on the factors to consider if you plan to sell your business, or pass it on to a family member or new management.